 Live out of a suitcase and a carry-on

+Now here’s where I really stepped up my minimalist game.
 That first summer in Alaska, the weather was quite damp and chilly.
 Never the less, I still managed to wear sundresses on occasion, cold weather be damned!
 But honestly, I didn’t need half of what I had brought.

 When you own less, you literally have less baggage.
 Less stuff to lug around, less stuff to keep track of, less stuff weighing you down and taking up space.